rtgodwin/rtgodwin.github.io/_docs/assign4ans.md

 This has taken the difference in the predicted price of a diamond of size `carat = 0.2` and `carat = 0.1`.
 The predicted effect is \$628.79.

-When using the `predict` function, we must choose values for all of the "$X$" variables.
+When using the `predict` function, we must choose values for all of the $X$ variables.
 I arbitrarily chose `colour = "D"` and `clarity = "VS2"`.
 As we will see in the next part, these choices do not matter for the predicted effect.

 The whole point of the non-linear model is that the effect of `carat` on `price` is non-constant.
 To illustrate that you understand this, you need to get the predicted effect of an increase of carats of 0.1, _for a different starting value_.
 For example, I will compare the effect of a 0.1 increase for when `carat = 0.5`: